-Some distinguish between techniques and methods, but for the purpose of this guide they are interchangeable expressions.
+Some distinguish between techniques and methods but for the purpose of this Guide they are interchangeable expressions.

 Business studies, surveys and benchmarking reports: There is a significant choice of reports available, generally at no charge.
-Define the criteria required, for example, by geography, sector or subject and then search online.
+Define the criteria required, for example by geography, sectors or subjects and then search online.
 The Airmic Library is a great place to start.
-Search other functions within the organisation, including internal audit, corporate communications and human resources, as well as 'affiliated' risk functions such as insurance, health and safety, security, information security and business continuity.
+Search other functions within the organisation including internal audit, corporate communications and human resources, as well as 'affiliated' risk functions such as insurance, health and safety, security, information security and business continuity.